|

 average weight concerns that every teenage girl experiences but I

 managed to keep my weight under control until I turned 19 years old.
+While I attended college my weight began to climb.
+I left for

 college weighing 120 pounds but by the end of my freshman year I had